 An Amarillo merely finds out the vehicle’s destination and tries to match it with potential passengers.
 If you are going to Cienfuegos, which we don’t recommend, you may have to take a Punta Gorda local bus to get into the town.

-***The Final Word – Tthe excellent and cheap diving in the Bay of Pigs makes it possible to enjoy Playa Larga on a budget ***
+***The Final Word – The excellent and cheap diving in the Bay of Pigs makes Playa Larga a winner! ***

 What Bay of Pigs activities would you like to see?
 Reenactment anyone?!

 Easy DIY travel outside city centres using public transport